baer/isThereAFuckingGame/README.md

 - Download Full Season Schedule CSV
 - Run python csv2json.py <Full Schedule.csv> app/data/schedule.json
 - Run Grunt.

-####Edit the HTML:
-- You will need to change the title and meta data to be about your team rather than rockies

 Many many thanks to [isthereagiantsgametoday](https://github.com/lforrest/isthereagiantsgametoday) for the inspiration.